Ekanamsha: Harivamsa

 According to S. C. Mukherji, a modern scholar, in the Harivamsa, Ekanamsha is identified as a shakti of Vishnu as the goddess of Ekadasi, having descended as the daughter of Nanda to protect the baby Krishna from Kamsa.
 In the Harivamsa, she is represented as sister of Vishnu, due to which she is offered the epithets Vimala Devi and Yogamaya.

 Vishnudharmottara Purana

 The Vishnudharmottara Purana describes the deity as Gandhari (the power of illusion pertaining to Vishnu), and this Gandhari represents the deities Dhrti, Kirti, Pusti, Sraddha, Sarasvati, Gayatri, and Kalaratri.

 Brahmavaivarta Purana

-According to the Brahmavaivarta Purana, Ekanamsha was the daughter of Nanda and Yashoda, who was taken away by Vasudeva.
-When Kamsa tried to kill her, she transformed into the goddess Yogamaya, also known by the epithet Durga.
+According to the Brahmavaivarta Purana, Ekanamsha is described as the avatar of Durga, who became the daughter of Nanda and Yashoda, who was taken away by Vasudeva.
+When Kamsa tried to kill her, she transformed into the goddess Yogamaya, & berated Kamsa for his attempt to commit infanticide.
 Though in other versions the baby girl is carried to the Vindhya mountains, in this text, she stays with Vasudeva and Devaki.
 Later, when Krishna marries his chief consort, Rukmini, she is sent with Durvasa to protect and help him.